 Median Time to Degree For Students Who Graduated in These Years

-The minimum time from starting the program to graduating was 1.4 years in all years 2014 to 2018.
-The maximum time ranged from 4.0 years to 6.4 years.
+The minimum time from starting the program to graduating was 1.4 years in all years 2014 to 2019.
+The maximum time was 7.0 years.

 MLIS Student End of Program Assessment Choices